joaotaraujo/amplificator_anlysis/README.md

-# Anlysis of clay amplifier
+# Anlysis of clay amplifiers

 About
 -----